amorvan/start-responsive-email/README.md

 # My display rendered is it perfect on webmail ?

 You must use good practices that you know to create a solid email, and make it good on all web and desktop webmail.
-The responsive concept for emailng is like on website.
+The responsive concept for emailng is like website.
 Use media queries.
-Some webmails doesn't support it (Gmail app for example)
+Some webmails don't support it (Gmail app for example)